royceschultz/ComfyUI-TranscriptionTools/README.md

 More models to be added in the future.

+## Info

+Video input is selected from the `input/` folder.

+When the save options are selected transcriptions are stored in the `output/transcriptions/` directory.
+Transcription text is the full text of the transcription.
+Chunks output is a csv containing timestamp info for each chunk of the transcription.

 ## Special Thanks

 The team supporting [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite) which provided insrumental examples in the development of this tool.